 Connect With our Current Students.
 Please email the Admissions Office at email@example.com if you would like to be put in contact with a current W&L Law student with a particular interest.
 We will be glad to help.

 Attend an Admitted Student Weekend (ASW).
 We have two Open House weekends scheduled for students admitted to the Class of 2017.
 The first Open House will take place February 28-March 1, and the second will take place March 28-29.
 These weekends are an excellent opportunity to meet with W&L students, faculty, and staff, and to learn more about what makes W&L Law unique.
-More details will be available in early January, but for now, please Save the Date!
+Click here to register for an Open House!

 Schedule an Individual Visit: Visiting is easily the best way to experience all that our law school and Lexington have to offer.
 For more information about available visitation times for the semester, please see our Visit Schedule.
 Once you have identified a day and time that works with your schedule, please contact the Office of Admissions, at LawAdmissions@wlu.edu or (540) 458-8503 to arrange an appointment.